-So, you have to figure out how to reward and motivate teams for taking more calculated creative risks.
+So, you have to figure out how to reward and motivate teams to take more calculated creative risks.
 Often, this means moving the conversation away from being about money.
 It can be about recognising bold thinking, for example.
 Or letting people work on riskier ideas so they learn new skills.
-Reward and motivation often comes down to helping teams stretch their knowledge and build their confidence.
+Reward and motivation often come down to helping teams stretch their knowledge and build their confidence.

-This is usually driven by the leadership team.
-The leadership team establishes a creative culture which encourages teams to push more boundaries.
+The leadership team usually drives this.
+They establish a creative culture which encourages teams to push more boundaries.
 They take away the fear of being punished for ideas which don’t work out.
 And they reward and motivate people to come up with new ideas to grow the business.

 Leaders set the creative direction for the business.

-It’s up to them to find the right people.
-And to organise, reward, and motivate them in the right way.
-They have to put together great teams as part of creating a more creative culture.
-Great teams can fix bad ideas, but bad teams will kill good ideas.
+It’s up to them to find the right people and organise, reward and motivate them.
+Building these great teams is part of creating a more creative culture.
+Great teams can fix bad ideas.
+Bad teams, however, will kill good ideas.

-Leaders need to articulate how much creativity matters to the business.
-They need to set expectations on what creativity needs to deliver.
+Leaders should articulate how much creativity matters to the business.
+They should set expectations on what creativity needs to deliver.
 And they have to run the business so it’s easier for everyone to be more creative.